Table of Contents

 Here are some things to keep in mind when personalizing your letter:

-What amount are you asking for?
+- What amount are you asking for?
 Some supporters may have been contributing $5 a month to your cause.
-Upping that to a $500 ask doesn’t make sense.
+Upping the ask to $500 doesn’t make sense.
 Segment your donors based on their past giving amounts to send them appropriate asks.

-When did they last give?
+- When did they last give?
 Asking supporters who gave very recently (maybe in the same month) to give again is not a good idea.
 Best case, they ignore you.
-Worst case is that they get annoyed.
+The worst case is that they get annoyed.
 Avoid that by filtering out these contacts from your mailing list.

 Appealing to supporters means making your appreciation as much a theme of the letter as your solicitations.

-This starts by having a strong thank you in the beginning.
-An enthusiastic and genuine show of appreciation will encourage reader’s attention to stay tuned for what you have to say next.
+This starts with a strong thank-you at the beginning.
+An enthusiastic and genuine show of appreciation will encourage readers to stay tuned for what you have to say next.

 And not just the beginning.
-You can incorporate gratitude throughout in your letter and make donors feel like a key member of your mission.
+You can incorporate gratitude throughout your letter to make donors feel like key members of your mission.

 If your main CTA is going to be something along the lines of “We would love to have your support” or “Your generous gift will help us achieve our fundraising goals”, the results of your campaign may disappoint you.